Seminole Canyon State Park and Historic Site: History

 Seminole Canyon State Park and Historic Site is a 2172.5 acre site operated by the Texas Parks and Wildlife Department.
 It is located off U.S. Route 90 in Val Verde County, and is accessible via Park Road 67.
 It is adjacent to Amistad National Recreation Area.
 It is estimated that human habitation of the area began 10,000 years ago, during the Holocene era when mammoth animals would have also inhabited the area.
 Vegetation is believed to have been a denser and richer variety to support the life of the area.
 The erosion that happened over the ages can be seen in some of the area rock walls.
 Indigenous peoples began to leave cave art evidence of their presence some 2,000–8,000 years ago.

 Gaspar Castaño de Sosa is believed to have been the first European to arrive in the area, during his 1591 trek up the Rio Grande and along the Pecos River, in his effort to establish Spanish colonization of New Mexico.
 During the 19th century the Black Seminole Scouts of the United States Army were stationed to the area, giving the region its name.
-The Southern Pacific Railroad built into the area in 1882.
+The Southern Pacific Railroad was built into the area in 1882.

 13344 acre of the area was named in 1971 as the Seminole Canyon Archeological District on the National Register of Historic Places listings in Val Verde County, Texas.
 In 1985, a boundary increase of 14170 acre was added to the listing in the National Register.

 The Texas Parks and Wildlife Department purchased 2172.5 acre in two phases.
 1500 acre were purchased in 1974, and 700 acre were purchased in 1977.
 The park opened in 1980.

+Plans were developed in 2026 to build vehicle barriers and patrol roads through the park as the border security project.